 A yummy bûche de Noël cake is the pièce de résistance of a French Reveillon celebration!

 Another reason to visit the South of France during the winter and holiday season is the food!
-The cuisine from the South of France is venerated for its delicious mix of lighter Mediterranean cooking and the richness of northern French food.
+The cuisine from the South of France is venerated for its delicious mix of lighter Mediterranean cuisine and the richer food from the French Alps.
 And of course, there are a multitude of vineyards in the area producing world-famous French wine.
 During the holidays, you can count on the availability of sweet wines and of course, the namesake bubbly celebration drink from the Champagne region of northeast France!

 A spread of tapenade, savory soups and ragout is sure to be found on a Provencal holiday table, especially for the feast of Reveillon—the Christmas Eve feast that lasts past midnight.
 Participate in Reveillon and you can expect to be served some of France’s finest, ranging from lobster, escargots, turkey and more.
 Plus, Provence has a special twist to the Reveillon feast: a spread of 13 desserts that everyone is expected to try!
-One traditional dessert is the delicious bûche de Noël, a log-shaped chocolate cake filled with crème and often served with fruit.
+One traditional dessert is the delicious bûche de Noël, the French Yule log.
 We don’t blame you if you go back for second helpings!

 The breezy, open dining room of this vacation rental will let you enjoy the simple pleasures over Christmas dinner.
 (Apartment ID: PR-1161)